Brovar64/png-viewer-wpf/README.md

 - **Shift + Drag**: Select area for cropping
 - **Escape or Space**: Close the floating transparent viewer
 - **R key**: Reset zoom in the floating transparent viewer
-- **B key**: Toggle the fullscreen bounding box visibility

-### Fullscreen Bounding Box

-When using the floating transparent PNG viewer and zooming in/out, a red border automatically appears around the entire screen.
-This helps maintain context and orientation when examining image details.

-The fullscreen border:
-- Automatically appears when zooming (not displayed at 1.0x zoom)
-- Automatically follows the PNG when moved between monitors
-- Can be toggled on/off with the 'B' key
-- Works with any monitor setup (single, dual, or multiple)

 ## License